 The day I met them, we decided to go down to the beach and buy a fish from a local fisherman.
-We got a big one, the size and taste of a tuna, for around $6 thanks to Orlando’s negotiating.
-Nate filleted the fish and Orlando got to cooking.
-First he cooked a fish soup with potatoes and carrots, then a fish filet which we ate with coconut rice and matapa – a local green leafy vegetable smashed and cooked with coconut milk.
-We bought Orlando beers and I did the dishes after, splitting the work.
+We got a big one, the size and taste of a tuna, for around $6, thanks to Orlando’s negotiating.
+Nate filleted the fish, and Orlando got to cooking.
+First, he cooked a fish soup with potatoes and carrots, then a fish fillet which we ate with coconut rice and matapa – a local green leafy vegetable smashed and cooked with coconut milk.
+We bought Orlando beers, and I did the dishes after, splitting the work.

 That night we went down to the ocean and pointed out the constellations to Orlando.
 He was smiling from ear to ear, seeing a beach he’d never seen before in his life.
 Nate’s was such a beautiful gesture, and it made wonder why more people don’t do this.
 It’s a small way of giving back but in such a generous and kind way.